chaturvedi-lab/Lycaeides_genomic_data_processing_2023/README.md

 ```
 You can use two script editors on the cluster: [Vi](https://www.linuxjournal.com/content/how-use-vi-editor-linux) or [Nano](https://www.nano-editor.org/).

 Most programs are installed as modules on the cluster.
 It is important to note the versions of the program that we use to version control our pipeline.
-For this program we will require the following programs/languages which can be loaded as modules on the cluster as follows:
+For this round of data processing, we will require the following programs/languages which can be loaded as modules on the cluster as follows:

 ```bash
 module load perl